 The policies also have $1 million in uninsured motorist coverage if, for instance, your Uber driver is unknown.
 Don’t expect Uber and Lyft to make an accident claim straightforward for you.
 Talk to our Baltimore Uber and Lyft accident lawyer, Randolph Rice, for rideshare injury claims.

-Talk to a Baltimore Car Accident Lawyer About Passenger Injury Claims
+Talk to Our Maryland Car Accident Attorneys About Passenger Injury Claims

 Passengers are seldom at fault for their injuries but passenger claims can be muddled and complicated in Maryland, especially when multiple parties are involved or a driver cannot be traced.
 At the Law Office of Randolph Rice, our Maryland car accident attorney has been helping passengers to make claims for years.
 Please call us at (410) 431-0911.